Bach (house): Comparison with cabins

+In New Zealand, a cabin refers to a specific category of small, prefabricated, transportable single-room buildings.
+The New Zealand cabin is characterised by its use as supplementary residential housing (a "sleepout") or work-from-home office space.
+A cabin will not be plumbed but will have electricity and be subjected to local building regulations.

 Legal status

 Old baches often have "existing use" rights under the 1991 Resource Management Act in areas where newer planning regulations would not allow even such modest residential or part-time residential buildings.
 As such they are quite prized, even though authorities typically look unfavourably on proposals to convert them into full residential buildings.